cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_API.md

 If you are using the Topaz API for plug-ins meant to be run in a Topaz Workbench environment, you should use the [Topaz Workbench SDK](Topaz_Workbench_SDK.md) instead.

 The Compuware Topaz API Specification (Javadoc) can be found <a href="../javadoc/topaz_api/index.html" target="_blank">here</a>.

+## Dataset API

+The Compuware Topaz API provides users with methods to programmatically access and perform actions on datasets.
+These API’s do not provide the capability to manipulate the Topaz Workbench UI. `Sequential`, `Partitioned` and `VSAM` are supported.

+The following actions are provided regarding datasets:

+* Allocate a partitioned or sequential dataset
+* Create or delete a PDS member
+* Obtain dataset and PDS member objects by name/pattern and type
+* Read the content of a sequential dataset or a PDS member
+* Write content to a sequential dataset or a PDS member
+* Obtain the characteristics of a dataset or the statistics of a PDS member
+* Recall a migrated dataset

+## JES API

+The Compuware Topaz API provides users with methods to programmatically perform JES actions.
+The following actions are provided regarding JES:

+* Submit JCL
+* Track a job’s status

+## z/OS User Program API

+The Compuware Topaz API provides users with methods to programmatically launch and communicate with their own z/OS programs.

+The following actions are provided regarding z/OS user programs:

+* Launch a z/OS user program
+* Write/read user-defined data to/from the z/OS user program
+* Be notified of when the z/OS user program has ended

 ## Dependencies